-Medical payments coverage — often called Med Pay — provides medical and/or funeral expenses after a car accident.
+Medical payments coverage — often called Med Pay — provides medical and/or funeral expenses after an auto accident.
 Med Pay is typically expressed as a coverage limit on your insurance policy and does not feature a deductible.
-Medical payments coverage for car insurance is currently required in only New Hampshire, Pennsylvania, and Maine, but can be added as optional coverage in other locations.
+Medical payments coverage for car insurance is currently required in only New Hampshire, Pennsylvania, and Maine, but can be added as optional coverage in other states.

-Med Pay covers only damages directly related to a car accident.
+Med Pay covers only bodily injuries directly related to a car accident.
 Medical payments coverage applies regardless of who was deemed at-fault in the collision.
 After an incident, Med Pay covers costs such as:

 - Aftercare bills

 - Funeral expenses

 Med Pay has two unique features:

 - Medical payments coverage applies if you're injured outside of your vehicle.
 If you're injured by a vehicle as a pedestrian or while riding a bike, Med Pay would cover the costs.

 - Med Pay follows the policyholder, as opposed to following the vehicle (like car insurance).
 For instance, medical payments coverage would cover you in the event of a collision that occurs while riding in a friend's car.